 Staff Sgt.
 Corey Easley: Poetry in motion

-"Mr. Minor and Mr. Larry Ligenfelter have been incredibly supportive on this journey and I cannot imagine taking this walk without God, my wife, Cynthia, my daughter, Le Lani Booker, and my son; Airman 1st Class Joshua Richmond.
+As the light begins to shine brightly for Easley, he remains steadfast in his love of life, family and faith."Mr. Minor and Mr. Larry Ligenfelter have been incredibly supportive on this journey and I cannot imagine taking this walk without God, my wife, Cynthia, my daughter, Le Lani Booker, and my son; Airman 1st Class Joshua Richmond.
 They are truly the wind beneath my wings."